Polyhedral surfaces in flat (2+1)-spacetimes and balanced cellulations on hyperbolic surfaces: Proof of Theorem

-For future reference let us consider a symmetric traceless Codazzi tensor $b$ which is a first-order deformation of a path of hyperbolic metrics $h(t)$ with $h(0)=h$ along a Weil--Petersson geodesic.
-From \cite[Theorem 3.8]{yamada} we have
+For future reference, let us consider a symmetric traceless Codazzi tensor $b$, which is a first-order deformation of a path of hyperbolic metrics $h(t)$ with $h(0)=h$ along a Weil--Petersson geodesic.
+From \cite[Theorem 3.8]{yamada}, we have

 with $\|b\|^2=\tr_h(bb)$ and $\Delta_h$ the Laplacian of $h$.
 This formula is also proved in \cite[(3.4)]{wolf}.
-In this reference $h'(0)$ is given in term of a holomorphic quadratic differential that corresponds to 2 times our Codazzi tensor $b$, and with this difference taken into account, both formula are the same.
-Note that the Weil--Petersson metrics they both consider differ by a factor $2$, but that does not change the parametrization of the Weil--Petersson geodesics with the same tangent vector.
+In that reference $h'(0)$ corresponds to 2 times our Codazzi tensor $b$, and with this difference taken into account, the both formulas are the same.
+Note that the Weil--Petersson metrics they both consider differ by a factor $2$, but that does not change the parametrization of the Weil--Petersson geodesics with a given tangent vector.